kashyaprparmar/PipeLM/README.md

 ---

-## 🚩 Troubleshooting
+## Troubleshooting

 ### Model Download Issues

+If you encounter issues downloading models:

-- Verify Hugging Face token.
+1. Check your Hugging Face token:
-- Check network connectivity.
+   * Create or verify your token at https://huggingface.co/settings/tokens
+   * Set it in your environment as `export HF_TOKEN=your_token_here`
+   * Or store it in `.env` file as `HF_TOKEN=your_token_here`
+2. Network issues:
+   * Check your internet connection
+   * Verify you have permissions to download the model

 ### Server Startup Issues

-- Change default port if already in use.
-- Ensure dependencies are installed.
+If the server fails to start:

+1. Check if another process is using port 8080:
+   * Use a different port: `pipelm server mistralai/Mistral-7B-Instruct-v0.2 --port 8081`
+2. Verify Python dependencies:
+   * Ensure all required packages are installed: `pip install -r requirements.txt`

 ### Memory Issues
-- Use smaller models or quantization.

----
+If you encounter memory errors:

+1. Choose a smaller model
+2. Try quantization: `pipelm chat mistralai/Mistral-7B-Instruct-v0.2 --quantize 4bit`
+3. Ensure you have enough RAM and GPU VRAM if using CUDA

 ## 💽 Model Storage

+Models are downloaded to:
-- Linux/Mac: `~/.pipelm/models/`
+- Linux/Mac: `~/.pipelm/models/[sanitized_model_name]`
-- Windows: `%LOCALAPPDATA%\pipelm\models\`
+- Windows: `C:\Users\[username]\AppData\Local\pipelm\pipelm\models\[sanitized_model_name]`

-- Docker: `/root/.pipelm/models/`
+When using Docker, models are stored in `/root/.pipelm/models/` in the container, typically mapped to a persistent volume.

 ---

-## 🙌 Contributing
+## Contributing

 Contributions are welcome!
 Submit a Pull Request.

 ---

-## 📜 License
+## License

 MIT License.
 See `LICENSE` for details.